Topic of the Week Face Off: Mistakes By Experienced Negotiators

 Everything on the table.
 Most people believe that a negotiation is best when you approach it like my nine year old daughter Frankie approaches her dinner, she eats each item on her plate sequentially.
 This same approach of tackling each issue sequentially before you move on to the next one is twice as popular with inexperienced negotiators.
 However, having everything on the table and open for discussion increases the options for making trade-offs and improves outcomes.

 Summarize to test understanding.
 There is an old speakers rule, "Tell them what you'll tell them, tell them, then tell them what you told them."
 This is a good rule to remember when negotiating because you want to continually be sure that both sides are on the same page.
 So it's important to continually test everyone's understanding of the topics involved.

 Follow these strategies and you won't have to break any arms in your next negotiation and you'll reach better outcomes for all.

 Bob Rosner is a best-selling author and award-winning journalist.
-For free job and work advice, check out the award-winning workplace911.com.
+For free job and work advice, check out the award-winningworkplace911.com.
+Check the revised edition of his Wall Street Journal best seller, "The Boss's Survival Guide."
 If you have a question for Bob, contact him via firstname.lastname@example.org.